 "Truly, truly, I say to you Peter, that this very night, a rooster will not crow until you yourself have denied that you know Me three times." ~ 778.13

-Combining shorter verses with FIVE COLUMN reference system makes the complete text of all of the sayings and events from the Gospel story of the life of Jesus easy to understand, and quick to reference and locate.
+Combining shorter verses with The Synoptic Gospel reference system makes the complete text of all of the sayings and events from the Gospel story of The Life of Jesus quick to reference and locate, and easy to understand.

 Listen to the audio: